This soup recipe is a knock-off of the white bean and kale soup on the hot bar at Whole Foods. It’s delicious!

 Make a huge batch and portion it out into glass containers to freeze and take to work for lunch or for a home-cooked family meal after a long day.
-It’s also a great way to add more greens to your (and your kids’) diet.
+It’s also a great way to add more greens to your eating plan, too.
 Enjoy!

 - 2 tablespoons extra virgin olive oil